Language: EN

 Try it online

-Whenever possible, avoid using floating point operations.
+Whenever possible, avoid using floating-point operations.
 There are multiple techniques to perform similar operations with integer arithmetic, without losing much precision.

-The value of the calibration resistor
+The value of the calibration resistance

-The only thing left is to choose is the value of the calibration resistor.
-The answer is not unique, and its value will depend entirely on the range of resistances that the sensor can adopt during its operation.
-In general, the value to choose will depend on:
+The only thing left is to choose the value of the calibration resistance.
+The answer is not unique, and its value will depend entirely on the range of resistances that the sensor can take during its operation.

 Download the code

-All the code in this post is available for download on Github. github-full
+All the code from this entry is available for download on Github. github-full